 I was curious to discover how my practice might be altered or informed by this particular place.
 The flora and fauna spoke to me, and led me to consider the possibilities of rewilding our minds into gardens, to paraphrase the William Carlos Williams’s Asphodel, That Greeny Flower (a poem I discovered in a book by Laureana Toledo, lent to me by CAST), ‘the will becomes again a garden.
 Begin again’.

 In the gardens and hedges of Cornwall I also felt close to Etty Hillesum’s epic understanding of flowers at the edge of destruction, when she writes that ‘the purple lupins stand up so regally and peacefully […] and right before our eyes, mass murder.
 The whole thing is simply beyond comprehension’.
 Or that ‘somewhere inside me the jasmine continue to blossom undisturbed, just as profusely and delicately as ever it did’.
-The complexity of my identity and my ancestral history of forced displacement as well as privilege, came into contact with the landscape in strange ways: how to visit, when to own, where to be, what is mine?
-I was reading all of these texts at night, and they felt more relevant than ever.
+The complexity of my identity, and my ancestral history of forced displacement as well as privilege, came into contact with the landscape in strange ways: how to visit, when to own, where to be, what is mine?
+I was reading all of these texts at night and they felt more relevant than ever.

 Nan Shepherd’s The Living Mountain spoke to me the most.
 She writes: ‘By […] altering the position of one’s head, a different kind of world may be made to appear […] as I watch, it arches its back, and each layer of landscape bristles […] Details are no longer part of a grouping in a picture of which I am the focal point, the focal point is everything […] This is how the earth must see itself’.
 She reminded me of the way the work comes and goes, moving in and out, the coming and going into the studio and out again.
-The walk through the woods to Lower Town, foliage dripping, a Sunday show in Lamorna, history reclaimed, the hedges lining the roads, hearkening to Marcfarlane’s Landmarks and his references to Paul Nash’s unseen landscapes.
+The walk through the woods to Lowertown, foliage dripping, a Sunday show in Lamorna, history reclaimed, the hedges lining the roads, hearkening to Macfarlane’s Landmarks and his references to Paul Nash’s unseen landscapes.
 I was coming and going always, trying to find ways to bring this experience to the studio for anyone who encountered the work.

 On one of my last weekend’s, I cycled down to the pop-up sauna at Flushing Beach.
 From the sauna, I could see across to Falmouth and as the sun gradually set in an array of colours, the lights in the town began to slowly flicker on.
 Too hot suddenly, I entered the sea, and then hopped back into this warm viewing room from which everything looked picturesque and far.
 It reminded me of the in and out, the describing of experience and then being of it, the way the residency would live in me, truly, but also be simply a memory I could write about weeks later.